Vulnerable Bursary for students aged 16-18

 How do I apply?

-Students within one of the nominated groups should contact Student Financial Support in person or on 01634 383300 to make an appointment to discuss their requirements in private with a Student Financial Support Officer.
+On completion of the form, the student, or their parent/carer should then contact Student Financial Support in person or on 01634 383300 to make an appointment to discuss their requirements in private with a Student Financial Support Officer.

 To access the bursary the student will need to present official proof of their status within one of the nominated groups, this could be: